Do I measure by O.A.L or Ogive? the answer is....it's complicated. Let's break this down and explain the parameters.

 "When you think about it, it makes good sense.
 After all, when you seat the bullet out longer and leave more internal case volume for powder, you’re effectively making the cartridge into a bigger cartridge by increasing the size of the combustion chamber.
 Figure 1 illustrates the extra volume that’s available for powder when the bullet is seated out long.

-Before concluding that it’s a good idea to start seating your bullets longer than SAAMI spec length, there are a few things to consider."- bergergullets.com
+Before concluding that it’s a good idea to start seating your bullets longer than SAAMI spec length, there are a few things to consider."- bergerbullets.com

 To highlight on the few things to consider when seating your bullets father than SAMMI standards are:

-1. Magazine restrictions: So, you might notice, if you are a .223 loader who uses some heavier grain projectiles in AR platforms, that the projectiles tend to be pretty damn long.
+1. Magazine restrictions: So, you might notice, if you are a .223 loader who uses some heavier grain projectiles in AR platforms, that the projectiles tend to be long.
 As a result, you will not be able to seat your bullets longer because of magazine restraints.
 However, if you want to single feed the projectiles individually that is definitely an option.
-In my honest opinion, a pain in the ass on the flip side.

-2. The length of your throat: The length of your throat will ultimately determine how long your projectile can be hanging out and about.
+2. The length of your throat: The length of your throat will ultimately determine how long your projectile can be seated out.
 When chambered with super long projectile sticking out, you will come in contact with what is known as "lands" inside the chamber of your firearm.
 This is where you will meet noticeable resistance. which brings us to our main topic, Ogive.

 A quick note on the length gauge: You should get the straight gauge for bolt action rifles and the curved gauge for Ar-15 style rifles.
 However, I have used the straight gauge with ar-15 style rifles.
 It's just a bit harder.